rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

   end
 ```

-The only thing left is to actually render the form when we need to by adding the following in our `app/views/shortened_links/index.html.erb`
+The only thing left to do is to actually render the form when we need to by adding the following in our `app/views/shortened_links/index.html.erb`

 ```html
 <h1>Shortened Links</h1>